 Always wear a helmet.
 In Alexandria specifically, all riders 14 or younger are legally required to wear helmets.

-Bicycles can be brought on the DC Metro except during rush hour periods (7-10 a.m. and 4-7 p.m. weekdays).
+Bicycles can be brought on the DC Metro during all hours, however they encourage bicyclists to be considerate of other customers and adhere to their rules when traveling with a bicycle, including not bringing bikes on crowded railcars and not blocking aisles or doors of the train.
 You also can park your bike at most Metro stations, or attach it to the front of Metrobuses or the free King Street Trolley.

 Bicycling is permitted on sidewalks except where specifically prohibited, such as on King St. east of West St. (towards the waterfront) and on Union St. between Cameron and Prince.